-Eight or fifteen ADC channels are available for sampling external sources at pins PTD6/TACLK-PTD0 and PTB7/ATD7-PTB0/ATD0.
+Eight ADC channels are available for sampling external sources at pins PTB7/ATD7-PTB0/ATD0.
 An analog multiplexer allows the single ADC converter to select one ADC channel as ADC Voltage IN (ADCVIN).
 ADCVIN is converted by the successive approximation register based counter.
 When the conversion is completed, ADC places the result in the ADC data register and sets a flag or generates an interrupt.
 See Figure 1.